Skip to main content Skip to Chat

 We understand that student dress is highly personal and an important form of self-expression and a controversial issue in schools.
 At the same time, we are a K-12 school and a public space with expectations for how we present ourselves.

 Clothing needs to be safe for each learning space and free from any reference to substances that are illegal for youth, gangs, hate, obscenity, profanity, racism, discrimination, and sexual references.
-Students wearing clothes that are deemed by staff to be inappropriate for the environment or too revealing may be referred to administration for a respectful conversation and plan of action.
+Students wearing clothes that are deemed by staff to be inappropriate for the environment may be referred to administration for a respectful conversation and plan of action.

 For the safety of all students, students are required to wear shoes at all times both inside the school and on the playing fields.